Andrew McCutchen Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres have a 3.80 team ERA that ranks fifth across all MLB pitching staffs.
+- The Padres have the ninth-ranked team ERA across all league pitching staffs (3.84).

-- The Padres rank 13th in baseball in home runs given up (86 total, 1.1 per game).
+- The Padres rank 12th in baseball in home runs surrendered (87 total, 1.1 per game).

+- Musgrove (6-2) takes the mound for the Padres in his 12th start of the season.
+He's put together a 3.88 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- The left-hander last pitched on Thursday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.
+- The right-hander's most recent time out was on Saturday against the Washington Nationals, when he tossed seven innings, surrendering one earned run while giving up six hits.

+- The 30-year-old has a 3.88 ERA and 8.2 strikeouts per nine innings in 11 games this season, while giving up a batting average of .260 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.